DormanLab/kmodes/README.md

 	randomly initialize N times using initialization method INI after setting random number seed SEED, and outputs the results in OFILE.

-	Data in FILE should be one observation per line, positive integers for each coordinate, separated by spaces.
-There should be no header or comments.  run_kmodes is compiled by default to read coordinate values 0-256.
-Redefine data_t-related constants in constants.h to expand.
+	Data in FILE should be one observation per line, non-negative integers for each coordinate, separated by spaces.
+There should be no header or comments.

 	Three algorithms are implemented: Hartigan and Wong's (-w), Huang's (-h97), and Lloyd's (-l).